Section 124A of the Indian Penal Code

-The section kept drawing criticism in the independent India as well for being a hindrance to free speech.
+The section kept drawing criticism in independent India as well for being a hindrance to free speech.
 Sedition was made a cognisable offence for the first time in history in India, during the tenure of PM Indira Gandhi in 1973, that is, arrest without a police warrant was now permissible.
 In 1962 the Supreme Court of India interpreted the section to apply only if there is, say, "incitement to violence" or "overthrowing a democratically elected government through violent means".

-As of 11 May 2022 This law has been put on temporary hold by Supreme Court of India citing re-examination.
+As of 11 May 2022, This law has been put on temporary hold by Supreme Court of India citing re-examination.
+In December 2023, Home Minister Amit Shah introduces the criminal law into the parliament and said sedition has been turned into treason.
+As per the proposed laws, the criticising government is fully permissible.
+Any activity will be considered treason only if it is intended against the integrity, sovereignty, and unity of the nation.